 There is a legal duty under the Health and Safety at Work Act 1974 for the School to safeguard the health and safety of employees while at work.
 The School and employees also have a duty to ensure that others are not put at risk by work related activities.
 The School acknowledges these risks and has produced this guidance for employees who drive minibuses.

 10 Educational visits:

-See Educational Visits Policy.
+See Educational Visits Guidance.
+This is available on Sharepoint.

 11 Electrical appliances: